vitejs/vite/docs/guide/api-plugin.md

 })
 ```

-Check out [Vite Rollup Plugins](https://vite-rollup-plugins.patak.dev) for a list of compatible official Rollup plugins with usage instructions.

 ## Path Normalization

 Vite normalizes paths while resolving ids to use POSIX separators ( / ) while preserving the volume in Windows.
 On the other hand, Rollup keeps resolved paths untouched by default, so resolved ids have win32 separators ( \\ ) in Windows.
 However, Rollup plugins use a [`normalizePath` utility function](https://github.com/rollup/plugins/tree/master/packages/pluginutils#normalizepath) from `@rollup/pluginutils` internally, which converts separators to POSIX before performing comparisons.
 This means that when these plugins are used in Vite, the `include` and `exclude` config pattern and other similar paths against resolved ids comparisons work correctly.